JakubFornadel/ConfReader/README.md

 # ConfReader

 ### Overview ###
-ConfReader is C++ class, which allows programmers to easily access configuration files in different formats.
-For proper working of the class must be specified FileParser, which implements functions for storing data, parsing, etc...
+ConfReader allows programmers to easily access configuration files in different formats.
+For proper working FileParser must be specified, which implements functions for storing data, parsing, etc...
 ConfReader provides interface for adding/switching between parsers without needing to do changes to the class.
 In examples below is used Parser for files in .ini format.

 ### Supported *.ini file format ###
 ```INI